 While executing the project plan, the project manager monitors and controls performance to keep the work going as scheduled and within budget.
-Project manager continuously measure metrics to make sure they meet their milestones.
+Project managers continuously measure metrics to make sure they meet their milestones.

 Some of the key tasks associated with this project phase are:

 - Scope verification and change control